department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/mobile-okrs.md

 - KR: speed of task completion is on par with or higher than VA.gov or MHV counterpart
   - KPIs:  speed of task completion for features (for SM: time it takes between clicking into the Secure Messaging feature, to send a message?)

-- KR: Vets manage benefits across both health and benefits
+- KR: Eligible Vets manage benefits across both health and benefits
   - KPI: number of sessions that include visits to both health and benefit features

 - KR: Vets take advantage of native functionality in the app